You might have received a denial with claim adjustment reason code (CARC) CO B9. Possible reasons for this denial message could be:

 - The service was provided by a physician employed by the hospice.

-- The service was provided by a physician not employed by the hospice and the physician was not identified by the beneficiary as his attending physician.
+- The service was provided by a physician not employed by the hospice, and the beneficiary did not identify the physician as his attending physician.

 - Services not related to the hospice patient’s terminal condition:

-- The claim should be submitted with modifier GW.
+- The claim should be submitted with the modifier GW.

 - If the claim was submitted with the GW modifier, verify the diagnosis code on the claim and ensure services are not related to the patient’s terminal condition.